MadeInHaus/haus-core/README.md

 - Use Vite to bundle stories instantly (in milliseconds)
 - Automatically find any stories inside the `stories/` folder
-- Support using module path aliases like `@haus-ui-core` for imports
+- Support using module path aliases like `@madeinhaus/core` for imports
 - Write MDX for component documentation pages

 For example, here's the included Story for our `Button` component: